 Short-form works great with the thick, marshmallow-like look.

-Your quick workouts, running tips, and “day in my life” clips blend well with the lifestyle crossover.
+Your quick workouts, running tips, and “day in my life” clips blend well with the lifestyle crossover, especially when the shoe is framed around surviving long days on your feet rather than performance stats.

 Instagram Lifestyle Influencers

-Fashion-focused creators can ride the celebrity adoption wave.
+Fashion-focused creators can ride the celebrity adoption wave, but everyday wear is where this really opens up.

-(If your content focuses more on laid-back style and everyday wear, the Hey Dude program is another well-heeled fit).
+(If your content focuses more on laid-back style and everyday wear, then Hey Dude’s program is another well-heeled fit).

 Health and Wellness Bloggers

-For those covering injury prevention or active aging, Hoka’s cushioning does half the work for you.
+If you’re covering injury prevention or active aging, Hoka’s cushioning actually does half the work for you.

-This comfort-first pitch lands with mature readers who care more about feeling good than chasing finish-line records.
+This comfort-first pitch appeals to readers who care more about feeling good tomorrow than chasing finish-line records.

 Active Industry Business Bloggers

-Fitness entrepreneurs, outdoor guides, and health-focused content creators can mix the brand into bigger lifestyle pieces.
+Fitness entrepreneurs, outdoor guides, and health-focused creators can mix Hoka into bigger lifestyle pieces without it being forced.

 Pros and Cons of the Program

-Time for some honesty about what you’re getting into — the perks and the stuff that drags as a Hoka affiliate partner:
+It’s time for some honesty about what you’re getting into like the perks and stuff that drags as a Hoka affiliate partner:

 Brand Growth That’s Hard to Ignore

-Hoka’s been on a tear — up year-over-year, now at multi-billion revenue, and holding a noticeable share of the running shoe market.
+Hoka’s been on the rise year-over-year, now at multi-billion revenue, and holding a noticeable share of the running shoe market.

 That’s a long way from the startup days, and that kind of momentum gives your content real credibility.